-The Centre for Urban Design has a responsibility to advise and assist planners in their network and corridor studies and activities.
+The Urban Design Roads and Waterways team has a responsibility to advise and assist planners in their network and corridor studies and activities.

-The Centre for Urban Design also works with network and asset managers on the maintenance and improvement of the transport asset.
+The Urban Design Roads and Waterways team also works with network and asset managers on the maintenance and improvement of the transport asset.